jahaltom/RIAD/other/Noise/README.md

 Run InferAncestry.Noise.py the same as InferAncestry.py.
-Have noise.sh in the directory as InferAncestry.Noise.py.
+Have noise.sh in the same directory as InferAncestry.Noise.py.